Beautiful Germany (Munich - Nuremburg - Wurzburg - Regensburg - Rothenburg - Frankfurt - Self Drive)

 Nuremberg

-Nurnberg had suffered a lot of damages during the war but nowadays has regained its vitality and is now a symbol of postwar prosperity.
-Many of Nurnberg's most important buildings, including some of the finest churches in Germany have been restored.
+Nuremberg suffered a lot of damage during WWII, but has regained its vitality and is now a symbol of postwar prosperity.
+Many of the city's most important buildings, including some of the finest churches in Germany have been restored.
 The Altstadt (Old City) is a medieval walled city with large pedestrian walkways.
-Don't miss the city's churches: Frauenkirche St. Lorenze Kirche and St. Sebaldus Kirche and the Albrecht Durer House where the artist lived for 20 years.
+Don't miss the city's churches including Frauenkirche St. Lorenze Kirche and St. Sebaldus Kirche and the Albrecht Durer House where the artist lived for 20 years.

-Explore the Imperial Castle of Nuremberg, Old Town, Hauptmarkt, Documentation Center Nazi Party Rally Grounds, Palace of Justice, Natural History Museum, Albrecht Durer`s House, Art Bunker, Churches, and so much more! -
+Explore the Imperial Castle of Nuremberg, Old Town, Hauptmarkt, Documentation Center Nazi Party Rally Grounds, Palace of Justice, Natural History Museum, Albrecht Durer's House, Art Bunker, the churches, and so much more! -

 Wurzburg